mateus-conaway/ToDoList/README.md

 Once the program is started, enter the number associated with the command next to each command prompt.
 Follow the instructions following once you enter the command.

+**Next Steps of Development**

+The next step for me is to create a graphical user interface to complement this project.
+This will allow for a cleaner look and easier readability for the user.
+The user will be able to click a button to type in a task description, and a task list will be visible from the start of the program with a checkbox next to it for easier management of completing tasks.
+This may also be paired with an SQL database.

 ##
 ***Created by Mateus Conaway***